PseudoMon/plater/README.md

 ## Setting up
 To run Plater you'll need Python 3.
 Plater requires Markdown and Jinja2.

 Copy or clone this repository to wherever directory you want to work in.
+This repo already contains example template and contents, but you can remove those if you like.

 The files `__main__.py` and `settings.py` should be in a directory named `plater`.

 Edit `settings.py` as you like.
 For more details see the sections below.

-Create a directory for your templates and another directory for your site contents.
-You can name them whatever as long as it's consistent with the names in `settings.py`.
-By the end you should have three different directories in your main directory: templates, contents, and plater.
+When you start Plater, you should have at least three different directories in your main directory: templates, contents, and plater.
+Output directory will be made if it doesn't already exist.

 In the main directory, run `python plater` and your website will be generated, assuming the templates and contents are there.